 Focus on the end result: getting rid of every single item you don’t need.
 Don’t worry so much about the process to get there.
 Just remember, we can’t take it with us when we go AND the majority of our things are easily replaced.

-*Note Dear Reader: If you cannot embrace Commitment 1 & 2, don’t bother reading the rest of this.
-You are not ready to live a chaos-free life right now.
-That is OK.
-That is a totally fine choice.
-But if you try to follow the steps outlined below, but skip Commitments 1 & 2, it won’t work.
+*Note Friend: If you can't embrace Commitment 1 + 2, don’t bother reading the rest of this.
+You aren't ready to live a chaos-free life right now.
+That's OK.
+That's a totally fine choice.
+But if you try to follow the steps outlined below, but skip Commitments 1 + 2, it won’t work.
 Period.
 The End.

 COMMITMENT 3: MAKE IT A PRIORITY